Do I need my own bike?

 How many people enter the events?

-How long is a piece of string?
-It all depends on lots of factors, weather, time of year event position etc. so numbers can vary between 100 and 1000.
+It depends on a lot of factors, weather, time of year event capacity etc. so numbers can vary between 100 and 1500!

 How fit do I need to be?